new-guy/screeps-os/REFACTOR.md

 - RCL4
     - Pass 1:

-### Functionality to change
+### Refactors
-- Balancer Rework
-    - Get rid of buffer containers
-        - From logic and from structure definitions
-    - Balancers need to pick up from energySource or the link
-    - If room is full and the balancer is not full, they need to fill up on energy
-- Get links working
-    - Who fills the links?
+- Either use Null or undefined - stop mixing
+- Make HomeRoomConstructionTools more DRY
+- Generic "move to target" function & state?
+Would be good to not have to keep rewriting it
 - Do we differentiate between secondary and primary too much?
 Should we instead just be treating them the same in the code more?
     - Probably should minimize the differentiation in general to help simplify things
-        - We reference the word "secondaary" 154 times :|
+        - We reference the word "secondary" 178 times :|
     - We get so much fucking complexity from having primary and secondary so thoroughly in the code.
 Need to remove that logic wherever we can

-### Refactors
-- Either use Null or undefined - stop mixing
-- Make HomeRoomConstructionTools more DRY
-- Consolidate room/creep/colony/game tools/prototype modifications into files to make them more sensible
-- Booleans should be words instead of lots of &&s and ||s
-- Move constants to constants.js
-- CreepSpawners are way too verbose to define
-- Generic "move to target" function & state?
-Would be good to not have to keep rewriting it
-- Inits in main.js can be better - should instead be in object-specific files

-### Potential issues
-- Colony-level road planning has potential for multiple colonies defining the same room and introducing a race condition.
-Search for `addRoadsToBuildPlan(room) {`
-- The upgrade spawner and upgrade feeder spawner didn't get cleaned up on one occasion.
-Child process cleanup failed :()

 ### Fixes
 - Document how the friggin OS actually works